-Rather than importing proofs from one system, transforming them, and exporting them to another system, we can use the same tools to develop system-independant proof librairies.
-In such a library, each proof is labeled with the logics in which it can be expressed and so with the systems in which it can be used.
+Rather than importing proofs from one system, transforming them, and exporting them to another system, we can use the same tools to develop system-independent proof encyclopedia.
+In such a library, each proof is labeled with the theories in which it can be expressed and so with the systems in which it can be used.

-3.4.
+3.3.
 Interactive theorem proving

-If our main goal with DEDUKTI is to import, transform, and export proofs developed in other systems, we want also, in some cases, to develop proofs interactively directly in DEDUKTI.
-This leads to the development of a tactic system, called DEMON, on top of DEDUKTI.
+If our main goal with DEDUKTI is to import, transform, and export proofs developed in other systems, we also want to investigate how DEDUKTI can be used as the basis of an interactive theorem prover.
+This leads to two new scientific questions: first, how much can a tactic system be theory independent, and then how does rewriting extends the possibility to write tactics.